 The United Kingdom (U.K.) and certain other countries also have specific restrictions regarding blood donations from people with a risk of exposure to CJD or vCJD.

 The risk of getting vCJD in the United States remains very low.
 Only four cases have been reported in the U.S. According to the U.S. Centers for Disease Control and Prevention (CDC), strong evidence suggests that these cases were acquired in other countries outside of the U.S.

 In the United Kingdom, where the majority of vCJD cases have occurred, fewer than 200 cases have been reported.
 CJD incidence peaked in the U.K. between 1999 and 2000 and has been declining since.
 A very small number of other vCJD cases also have been reported in other countries worldwide.

 Regulating potential sources of variant Creutzfeldt-Jakob disease

-Most countries have taken steps to prevent BSE-infected tissue from entering the food supply, including:
+Most countries have taken steps to prevent meat infected with bovine spongiform encephalopathy (BSE) from entering the food supply.
+Steps include: